ynoorstani/Hack-Reactor-Admissions-Document/README.md

 As you can already imagine, callbacks are extremely useful.
 They allow for you to call a function within a function.

-### Iterating through an array or an object using a for
+### Iterating through an array or an object using a for or while loop
 Iteration is when you go through each element of a collection of objects.